-We are working continuously to provide better transparency to our customers and we’re happy to announce that we are taking another step in that direction.
-As of today, we will bring better clarity to SMS customers by providing detailed SMS error codes to every outbound SMS text message that fails to be delivered.
-These detailed error codes will help you to understand reasons for failure and troubleshoot issues right away with your outbound SMS deliverability.
+Plivo now provides detailed SMS error codes for every outbound SMS text message that fails to be delivered.
+These error codes can help you understand the reasons for delivery failures and troubleshoot issues with your outbound SMS messages.

-Ever wondered what happens when an SMS is sent from your application to Plivo’s servers?
-First, we queue them up for sending them to our carriers at an appropriate rate that meets their compliance requirements and pass you the message_state “queued”.
-Then, upon successfully sending your text message to our carriers, we update the message_state to “sent”.
-And, once the text message is received by the destination carrier, we update the message_state to “delivered”.
+When you send an SMS message from your application to Plivo’s servers, we queue it up to send it to our carriers at an appropriate rate that meets their compliance requirements, and we pass your application the message_state queued.
+Upon successfully sending your message to our carriers, we update the message_state to sent.
+Once the destination carrier reports that it has received the message, we update the message_state to delivered.

-This, of course, is the ideal scenario where everything works as it should.
-However, in systems involving multiple layers, such as working with multiple downstream carriers to deliver the SMS to the handset, errors can occur.
-And in those instances, we want to be sure to have an easy method to diagnose and ultimately resolve the issue.
-But all this must start at identifying the source of the problem, which is where SMS error codes come in.
+This, of course, is the ideal scenario in which everything works as it should.
+However, in systems involving multiple layers, where messages may traverse multiple downstream carriers before delivery, errors can occur — and when they do, we wanted to have an easy way for our customers to diagnose and resolve any issues.
+That starts with identifying the source of the problem, which is where SMS error codes come in.

-If there are any issues with your SMS delivery, some of our carriers alert us with a delivery report that could include information about the failure.
-Currently, we work with carriers in hundreds of countries and unfortunately, each of them has a different method and frequency of reporting information about SMS failures.
-In reality, some carriers send error codes for nearly every undelivered SMS, while other carriers send error codes for less than 5% of undelivered text messages.
+When there are issues with SMS delivery, some carriers alert us with a delivery report that may include information about the failure.
+However, we work with carriers in hundreds of countries, and each of them has a different method and frequency of reporting information about SMS failures.
+Some carriers send error codes for nearly every undelivered SMS, while others send them for fewer than 5% of undelivered messages.

-Both message states and error codes will be sent to the callbackUrl set in your application.
+Message states and error codes are sent to the callbackUrl set in your application.
 To retrieve the details of a specific message, make an HTTP GET request to the Message API with the message_uuid appended to the BaseURI.
-Alternatively, you can also visit the SMS logs in your Plivo user interface under the Logs tab.
+Alternatively, visit the Messaging > SMS Logs page of the Plivo console.

-The following are SMS error codes that we have standardized.
-Going forward, whenever your text message does not reach its destination, you can refer to the SMS error code to identify the issue.
+Here are the SMS error codes that we return.
+You can find an updated list of error codes in our documentation.
+Going forward, whenever your text message doesn’t reach its destination, refer to the SMS error code to identify the issue.

 |Error Code||Error Reason||Description|

-Another common reason why this error code could be returned is that you may have attempted to send too many messages using long code phone numbers in US & Canada.
+Another common reason why this error code could be returned is that you may have attempted to send too many messages using long code phone numbers in the US and Canada.
 Long codes are 10-digit phone numbers and are intended only for peer-to-peer (P2P) communication.
-If this issue persists, we highly recommend using short codes for sending bulk messages within US and Canada.
-Visit our short code page to learn more about obtaining and setting up a short code for your campaign.
+If this issue persists, we recommend using short codes for sending bulk messages within the US and Canada.
+[Editor’s note 2021: Also consider 10DLC.]

-However, if you are confident that your message content is compliant, then retry sending the message again.
+If you’re confident that your message content is compliant, retry sending the message.
 You can also contact our support team to whitelist your message one time with our downstream carriers.

-SMS loops can increase unnecessary spend, so to ensure that your applications do not trigger loops, it’s a good idea to create loop filters in your application because not all carriers have loop detection.
+SMS loops can increase unnecessary spend, so it’s a good idea to create loop filters in your applications, because not all carriers have loop detection.

-In some cases, this error code is returned when the carrier determines that it is impossible to route the SMS and the message has to be dropped as it is being looped between platforms.
+In some cases, this error code is returned when the carrier determines that it’s impossible to route the message, so it has to be dropped, as it’s being looped between platforms.

 Troubleshooting SMS delivery using API response codes, message_states, and SMS error_codes

-Plivo provides error codes at 3 different levels to help you identify exactly where an error has occurred.
+Plivo provides error codes at three levels to help you identify exactly where an error occurred.
 At the most basic level, the standard 200 HTTP status code provides the response to potential errors between your application and our API.
-If your application receives anything either than a “200” response, then there’s likely a bug in your application.
+If your application receives anything other than a 200 response, there’s likely a bug in your application.

-- Check that you have set the correct “src”and “dst” phone numbers.
+- Check that you’ve set the correct “src”and “dst” phone numbers.
 You could be successfully sending and receiving text messages to an incorrect phone number.

 - Is the destination number roaming outside of their local network?
 In a few cases, our carriers might not support international roaming.
-This is because our carriers send us delivery reports only if their destination carriers do the same.
-Therefore, if the destination carrier never responds back, then our carrier would not be able to provide a delivery report either.
+Our carriers send us delivery reports only if their destination carriers do the same, so if the destination carrier never responds back, then our carrier can’t provide a delivery report either.

 - Is the destination number in a Do Not Contact (DNC) list?
-A few countries (e.g., India) have a DNC list.
-Bound by consumer protection regulations, our carriers are not able to deliver messages to recipients who have opted in to DNC lists.
-If a recipient opts out of a DNC list, then text messages can be delivered normally.
+A few countries (including India) have a DNC list.
+Because they’re bound by consumer protection regulations, our carriers cannot deliver messages to recipients who have opted in to DNC lists.
+If a recipient opts out of a DNC list, carriers can deliver text messages normally.

-If SMS delivery continues to be a problem despite having taking all the necessary precautions, please open a support ticket and we can help you identify the problem.
+If you continue to have SMS delivery problems despite taking all the necessary actions, please open a support ticket so we can help you resolve the problem.
 Be sure to include message_uuids of the text messages affected (preferably messages from within the last 72 hours).